Dexiotrichides centralis

 Fig. 2 a-b: Dexiotrichides centralis.
 L = 44 µm.
 Two focal planes of a freely swimming specimen from ventral.
 Note the mouth opening (MO) shifted to the left side.
 Obj.
 100 X.

 Fig. 4: Dexiotrichides centralis.
 L = 38 µm.
 The specimen shown in fig. 1 a-d with focal plane on the symbiotic bacteris (SB) scattered in the cytoplasm.
-The parallel presence of a food vacuole (FV) proofs, that the large bacteria in the cytoplasm are not ingested as food.
+The co-occuring of a food vacuole (FV) proves, that the large bacteria in the cytoplasm are not ingested as food.
 Obj.
 100 X.

 Fig. 5: Dexiotrichides centralis.
 L = 38 µm.
 The specimen shown in fig. 1 a-d with focal plane on the micronucleus (Mi) in the anterior fifth of the body.
 Without staining it is hard to see.
 This specimen has a fringe of 3 µm long extrusomes (EX).
 Ma = macronucleus.
 Obj.
 100 X.

 Fig. 6: Dexiotrichides centralis.
 L = 45 µm.
-A slightly squashed specimen with focal plane of the ciliation of the right side.
-Note the zone free of cilia (ZC) in the mid-body region.
+A slightly squashed specimen with focal plane on the ciliation of the right side.
+Note the cilia-free zone (ZC) in the mid-body region.
 Obj.
 100 X.